Yankees vs. Orioles Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Nestor Cortes Jr. (4-2) will take the mound for the Yankees, his 10th start of the season.
+- Clarke Schmidt (2-4) will take to the mound for the Yankees and make his 11th start of the season.

-- In nine starts this season, he's earned a quality start in three of them.
+- In 10 starts this season, he's earned a quality start in one of them.

-- Cortes has made seven starts of five or more innings in nine chances this season, and averages 5.3 frames when he pitches.
+- In 10 starts, Schmidt has pitched through or past the fifth inning four times.
+He has a season average of 4.5 frames per outing.

 |Opponent